watson-developer-cloud/app-insights-discovery/README.md

 pip install beautifulsoup4
 ```

 Insert your Discovery and Cloudant credentials into the `Scripts/.env` file.
+Name your Discovery collection and Cloudant database anything you prefer.
+If the Discovery collection or Cloudant database instance doesn't exist, the Python script will create them for you (assuming the credentials for each service was filled in correctly).

 Run the following: